-\Level 2 Professional Education Course: Requires Admission to an Education Program.
 This course focuses on developing instructional strategies and assessments for teaching science content, modeling science literacy, and employing inquiry-based, interactive learning in a technology-rich environment.
-A broad range of science, health and physical education content will be explored based on the Illinois Content Area Standards and the standards from the Next Generation Science Standards.
-Offered spring.
+A broad range of science, health and physical education content will be explored based on the Illinois Content Area Standards.